onur-zengin/python-cisco-iosxr/README.md

    If for any reason (such as a stalled SSH session or high CPU / Memory utilisation on the host system) one or more
     of the subThreads take too long (i.e. longer than the pre-defined running frequency of the mainThread) to complete, then the program will no longer terminate (_new in release 1.4_), but hibernate itself along with all inactive subThreads that are waiting in the queue.
-The hibernation will be preceded by a `WARNING` severity alert, issued by the MainThread, including the name of all subThread(s) that were detected to be in _hung state_.
+The hibernation will be preceded and followed by `WARNING` severity alerts, issued by the MainThread; the former including the name of all subThread(s) that were detected to be in _hung state_, and the latter indicating successful resume of operation.
 This behaviour is designed intentionally.
     Although this may incur unintended delays to monitoring, it would otherwise constitute a greater risk to allow the program to continue while the reason of the hang is unknown.

 __6. DISCOVERY__